- Are you thinking of buying a Google Pixel 4 XL? Here are some of the Google Pixel 4 XL pros and cons for you to consider before buying one.

 The top of the Pixel 4 XL houses Google’s new “Soli” radar-based facial recognition technology.
 This feature scans faces faster than other smartphones.
-And the Soli sensors works with motion-gesture controls for several apps.
-And the controls include answering phone calls by flicking your wrist in the air and silecing phone calls by waving your hands.
+And the Soli sensors work with motion-gesture controls for several apps.
+And the controls include answering phone calls by flicking your wrist in the air and silencing phone calls by waving your hands.

 Here’s a video demo of how it works in a Pixel 4 commercial:

 Pro: Car Crash Detection

 In the U.S., Google is adding a car crash detection feature.
 This feature would be able to detect when your car has been hit by detecting certain noises.
 This feature will be available through the Personal Safety app and you will have to agree to a disclaimer saying that the feature is dependent upon network connectivity and several other factors.

 The Pixel 4 XL supports the Google Stadia gaming streaming service (launching on November 19, 2019).